 Those who spend their time there now – the staff and guests at Vancouver Rowing Club – have reported numerous ghosts in the area.

 The park is also home to an unsolved murder that took place around the 1950s.
 Two young boys were found deep in the park six years after their murder had taken place.
 All that’s known is that they were both male and between the ages of six to 10, but otherwise, they’ve remained unidentified.

 UBC Point Grey – Main Library

-Story has it that UBC’s main library is haunted by an elderly woman in a white dress.
+The story has it that UBC’s main library is haunted by an elderly woman in a white dress.
 There’s little known about her origin story, except for that if you approach her, she vanishes.

-–with files from Alex Southey
+-With files from Alex Southey